hasura/pacha/README.md

 ### Running Pacha

-`examples/chat_with_tool.py` is a CLI chat interface that uses Pacha with Anthropic.
+`examples/chat_with_tool.py` is a CLI chat interface that uses Pacha as a tool provided to a supported LLM.

 ```bash
 ANTHROPIC_API_KEY=<api-key> poetry run chat_with_tool -d ddn -u <DDN SQL URL> -H <header to pass to DDN> --llm anthropic